tsjazil/linker-script/README.md

 ## 🌟 Linker Shell Script

-Make your file into link that can be Shared faster & quicker usind **dmenu**
+Make your file into link that can be Shared faster & quicker using **dmenu**

 📎 Requirements
 --